 Iowa Distance Learning Association

 The Iowa Distance Learning Association, or IDLA, is a nonprofit education association created to help develop distance learning applications for academic institutions and educators in Iowa.
 The IDLA’s parent organization is the United States Distance Learning Association (USDLA).
-Part of the role of IDLA is to disseminate information provided by the USDLA to help all Iowa distance learning educators and online schools in Iowa prosper and strengthen their programs.
-The goal of the IDLA is to support these programs and help guide distance learning initiatives well into the future.
+The IDLA disseminates information provided by the USDLA to help Iowa distance learning educators and online schools prosper and strengthen their programs.
+The goal of the IDLA is to support these programs and help guide distance learning initiatives into the future.

 The IACON is an annual conference that was established by a partnership between the Iowa Distance Learning Association and the Iowa Association for Communication Technology (IACT).
-The conference is an opportunity for leaders and educators to come together to connect and discuss possibilities on the digital learning front in Iowa.
-Both students and educators are welcome and topics include areas such as education and technology innovation, changing instructional technology, and communication advancements.
+The conference allows leaders and educators to come together to connect and discuss possibilities on the digital learning front in Iowa.
+Both students and educators are welcome, and topics include areas like education and technology innovation, changing instructional technology, and communication advancements.
 The event also sponsors connections to professional development opportunities.

 IDLA Points of Presence Award